Build your first Hello, World app

 Step 2: try out your app in Miro

 1. Open your Miro dashboard.
-Click the Dev team (DT icon on the left pane), and then click New board.
+Click the Dev team (DT icon on the left pane), and then click the + New board tile.

-2. If the Template Picker appears, close the window.
+2. If the modal with the template picker appears, close it.

-You should see a sticky note, with the text Hello, World, on the board.
+You should see a sticky note on the board with the text Hello, World.

 You did it!

 Congratulations on building your first Miro app.
 The Miro Developer Platform allows you to create all kinds of fun, useful apps and integrations.
-It’s flexible enough to let you build what you want while being powerful enough to support essential workflows for you and your team.
+It’s flexible so you can build what you want, and it's powerful enough to support essential workflows for you and your team.

-We have many more examples of other apps and ideas you can build check Miro App Examples to find more.
+Explore more examples of other apps and ideas that you can build.
+To find out more, check Miro App Examples.

 Here's a list of topics you may want to check out: